Career Counseling, Development and Transition

 Think of our work together as an investment in yourself and your future, in the same way that you might hire an investment advisor to help you get maximum value from your personal financial assets.
 I bring to this process my substantial “real world” experience in the business and non-profit fields, as well as my professional credentials as a therapist and the knowledge I’ve gained through coaching hundreds of clients in fields as diverse as finance, law, the arts, IT, entrepreneurship, real estate, hospitality, education, health care, not-for-profit, and of course government.

-I know what employers are looking for, how to create an outstanding resume, how to launch your own personal “marketing campaign”, and how the job market has changed.
+I know what employers are looking for, how to create outstanding "marketing" materials (i.e. resume, cover letter, LinkedIn profile, business card, "elevator pitch," etc.), how to launch your own personal “marketing campaign”, and how the job market has changed.
 I will place special emphasis on keeping you motivated and productive.
 I look forward to working closely with you on this oftentimes scary, but ultimately manageable journey.

 For those actively looking for new employment (rather than those at the contemplation stage), a comprehensive listing of the ten best job sites (from PC magazine) is at: